HackYourFuture/databases/Week3/README.md

 Database Design following normal forms as a convention.
 These normal forms build incrementally.
 E.g. The database is in 3NF if it is already in 2NF and satisfied the rules for 3rd normal form.
+Read [here] (https://www.studytonight.com/dbms/database-normalization.php) for more details.

 #### 1NF (4 rules)
 * Rule 1 : Single valued attributes (each column should have atomic value, no multiple values)